How Teaching and Living in South Korea Will Change Your Life

 of your monthly income.
 (Note: if your employer is not paying the tax office, but still deducting from your salary, you are entitled to get it all back at the end.)

 Salary and accommodation are the two biggest concerns.
-Two million Korean Won ($1,733.00) is the benchmark for a 30-hour teaching week.
+1.8-3 million Korean Won (about $1,600.00-$2,400 depending upon experience) is the benchmark for a 30-hour teaching week.
 This is often slightly negotiable, but if you ask for more, you might offer to work

 an extra hour or two a week.
 There’s no need to be greedy, however.
 The average family of four in South Korea lives on less than what you’ll make.
 Unless you plan to stock up on electronics or be a nightclub high-roller, you’ll